nspragg/iplayer-web-async-workshop/README.md

 **This is not a tutorial or lecture based workshop**.
 However, the workshop will provide references to any required resources.

-By doing a workshop on asynchronous programming in Node 8, we aim to achieve:

-* Gain familarity with async and await constructs
-* Gain familarity with the Promise API
-* Advantages/disadvantages of promises and async/await
-* Recognising (or defining) when to use promises and async/await
-* Asynchronous patters eg filter, map, reduce, retries, error handling
-* Define consistent ways of writing async code in Node 8
-* Increase knowledge via practical application
-* Share ideas/views with other team members

-We will **not** been focusing on generators for this workshop.

 ## Instructions
     * Read the questions carefully.
     * Some exercises have tests but not all.
 Typically you don't need to worry about the tests unless instructed.